Christos-Christopoulos/ThreadSafeQueue/README.md

 LockFreeQueue

-A lock-free implementation of a multi producer/consumer queue in C++.
+A thread-safe implementation of a multi-producer/consumer queue in C++.